nuxeo/doc.nuxeo.com-content/src/admindoc/admin-center-overview/registering-your-nuxeo-instance.md

         version: '1'

 ---
+<div class="row"><div class="column medium-8">

+Registering your Nuxeo application with [Nuxeo Connect](http://www.nuxeo.com/products/online-services/) will give you access to a wide range of services, such as:

+*   the Update Center, so that you can easily install patches and bug fixes,
+*   a global view of your open support tickets,
+*   the [Nuxeo Marketplace](http://marketplace.nuxeo.com), the app store for the Nuxeo community, that provides an easy and powerful way to add features and plugins to your Nuxeo application,
+*   an interface to update of your Nuxeo application with your Studio configuration, including hot redeploy.

+The registration process only copies a file on your file system.
+This enables the Nuxeo Connect portal to identify the instance among all the registered instances.
+You can register multiple instances.

 ## How to Register

 To be able to register, you need to have a [Nuxeo Connect account](#connect-account-creation).